jonathanolson/slither/notes/patterns.md

   - Rule collapse on embedding too (consolidate)
     - (do this in places where we are ... solving?)
   -
-  - [defer] Performance: WebGPU
+  - Testing
-    - This... seems hard.
-But wait, this is actually really more of a BITMASK situation.
-See how JS "prototype" goes
-      - This would be AMAZING for performance
+    - SolutionSet unit tests
+    - Rule set fuzzing (ensure "random feature set" that is valid is properly solved by our rules)
   -
-  - SolutionSet unit tests(!!!!)
-    - Also check "random feature set" combinations, ensure that our "filtered" rules solve all of the cases correctly.
-  -
-  - UNIT TESTS --- also test that things are "solving" correctly, e.g. given a random feature set WITH solutions,
-  -   things that are solved keep the same solution count/set
-  -
   - Highlander with FACE COLORS (!)
-  -
-  - During simulations, we COULD ignore exit edges (since they are determined by the rest of the puzzle)
   -
   - Parallel running:
     - https://github.com/deThread/dethread?tab=readme-ov-file / https://socket.io/docs/v4/